Nami Build Guide by Wicked Cherry

 Defensive item choices

 - You can choose these items depending on the match up and how the game's going for you and your team.
 When it's obvious that you'll face a hard laning phase, do not hesitate to rush for example Locket of the Iron Solari.

 - It's not a bad choice to buy Ability Power items.
-I'd probably prefer Liandry's Torment because the passive adds Grevious Wounds to enemies and these will lower healing effects.
+I'd probably prefer Liandry's Anguish because the passive enables you to do damage over time to enemies.
 However, it can also be a wise decision to buy Morellonomicon if no one on your team will purchase it.

 - I usually only buy Ability Power items when I notice that the game will turn out in our favor, my team lacks AP champs or that the enemies aren't buying Magic Resistance.

 - Void Staff can be a nice add-on to be more annoying for enemies who have already built Magic Resistance.
 However, you should keep in mind that you'll only want to buy one or two AP items.

 - Luden's Tempest and Rabadon's Deathcap are the most aggressive choices here.
 You'll scale pretty high with them and they work well together but are also really nice alone.
 I would consider them building as third or fourth item (without your warding item) if your team is heavily ahead.
 But please finish your Warding item before you start building these.

 - Rylai's Crystal Scepter is also a really nice item which offers you AP and some flat amount of health.
 Furthermore it will provide you with it's great passive which will slow an enemy when hit by one of your abilities.
 So in short: Your abilities slow your enemies (even more than they do already).

 |Flash is pretty standard.
 I allows you to handle small positioning mistakes or jump into teamfights while if your team unexpextedly dashed forward.||

 It slows the targeted enemy by 30% and reduces their damage by 40%.